aurindam/QtWebBrowserKiosk/README.md

   -c, --config <filepath>  Configuration INI-file

 Arguments:
-  homeUrl                  Open this URL and set as home page, optionally
+  startUrl                  Open this URL, optionally (else the home page in config file will be used)

 ****************************************************************************
 ****************************************************************************